CodeReclaimers/neat-python/docs/module_summaries.rst

 activations
 ---------------
 Has the built-in :term:`activation functions <activation function>`, code for using them, and code for adding new user-defined ones.

-  .. py:exception:: InvalidActivationFunction(Exception)
+  .. py:exception:: InvalidActivationFunction(TypeError)

     Exception called if an activation function being added is invalid according to the `validate_activation` function.

   .. py:function:: validate_activation(function)

     Checks to make sure its parameter is a function that takes a single argument.
-TODO: Currently raises a deprecation warning due to changes in `inspect`.

     :param object function: Object to be checked.
     :raises InvalidActivationFunction: If the object does not pass the tests.